Healing Cycles

-The Chinese characters for acupuncture point allude to a “cave we enter to meditate”.
-Although I can not anticipate what you will find in your cave, I can invite you, through the practice of acupuncture, to enter a state of consciousness that will allow you to connect with the healer in you.
+The Chinese characters for acupuncture point suggest a “cave we enter to meditate”.
+Although I can not anticipate what you will find inside your own cave, I can invite you, through the practice of acupuncture, to enter a state of consciousness where your inner healer rises to the surface to guide the treatment.
+Each needle serves not just as a tool for physical healing, but as a pathway to unearthing the wisdom and strength that lie deep within you.
+In this sacred space, you can confront past experiences, release emotional burdens, and listen to the “Whispers of your Heart” to create space for inner clarity and deeper understanding.

 A bit of history…

-Chinese Medicine has been practiced as a health care modality for over 3,000 years.
-Acupuncture and Moxibustion are one of the four pillars that Oriental Medicine uses to treat physical and emotional imbalances; the other three being: Herbal Medicine, Qi Gong and Nutrition.
+The practice of Chinese Medicine has served as a health care modality for over 3,000 years.
+Acupuncture and Moxibustion are one of the four pillars we use to treat physical and emotional imbalances; the other three being: Herbal Medicine, Qi Gong and Nutrition.

-In modern times we use acupuncture to treat a variety of physical and emotional imbalances ranging form endocrine, circulatory and systemic conditions.
+In modern times, we use acupuncture to treat a variety of physical imbalances.
+These include endocrine, circulatory, and systemic disorders.
+It also addresses emotional imbalances.

 How does Acupuncture work?